 Cats and kittens will pass faeces (poo) when they receive a signal from their bowel (large intestines) that faeces are present and ready to be passed.
 The exact frequency with which faeces are passed will depend on each individual, their diet, and if they are stressed or have any underlying problems such as bacterial, viral or parasitic infection.

-It is normal for kittens to pass faeces as often as they are fed a meal, so at eight weeks old your kitten is probably being fed 3-4 times a day and could, therefore, be expected to pass faeces up to four time a day, however as your kittens digestive system becomes more efficient and dealing with food and waste products this may well decrease down to once or twice a day.
+It is normal for kittens to pass faeces as often as they are fed a meal.
+So at eight weeks old, your kitten is probably being fed 3-4 times a day and could, therefore, be expected to pass faeces up to four times a day.
+However, as your kittens digestive system becomes more efficient and dealing with food and waste products, this may well decrease down to once or twice a day.
 An adult cat would usually pass faeces once or twice a day.

 More important than how many times a day your kitten is passing faeces is whether the faeces look normal, are passed easily and without any pain or distress.